U.N. urges rethink of Rohingya repatriations to ensure safeguards

 Officials in Myanmar said they were ready to begin the repatriation process.

-“We are right now at the border ready to receive, if the Bangladeshis bring them to our side,” Kyaw Tin, Minister of International Cooperation, told reporters in Naypyidaw, Myanmar’s capital.
+“We are right now at the border ready to receive, if the Bangladeshis bring them to our side,” Kyaw Tin, minister of international cooperation, told reporters in Naypyidaw, Myanmar’s capital.

 He said Myanmar was “prepared to receive 300 people a day” to begin with.
 He said the repatriation would take place five days a week, and then be reviewed after three months to see if it can be accelerated.

-Myanmar’s Social Welfare, Relief and Resettlement Minister Win Myat Aye said the repatriation would take place over the next two years, “or maybe less”.
+Myanmar’s social welfare, relief and resettlement minister, Win Myat Aye, said the repatriation would take place over the next two years, “or maybe less”.

 “Whoever is eligible, we will accept,” he said.

-Additional reporting by Stephanie Nebehay in Geneva, Phil Stewart in Jakarta and Ruma Paul in Dhaka; Writing by Euan Rocha; Editing by Nick Macfie
+Additional reporting by Stephanie Nebehay in Geneva, Phil Stewart in Jakarta, Ruma Paul in Dhaka and David Brunnstrom in Washington; Writing by Euan Rocha; Editing by Nick Macfie and Peter Cooney